BS in Mechanical Engineering Program Details

 - They will demonstrate a continuing commitment to and interest in their own and other’s education.

-The Mechanical Engineering curriculum is designed so that, by the time of graduation, students will have developed the following attributes:
+The Mechanical Engineering curriculum is designed so that, by the time of graduation, students will have the ability to:

 Enrollment, Fall 2017